tensorflow/tfjs-models/posenet/README.md

 * **image** - ImageData|HTMLImageElement|HTMLCanvasElement|HTMLVideoElement
    The input image to feed through the network.
 * **imageScaleFactor** - A number between 0.2 and 1.0.
 Defaults to 0.50.
 What to scale the image by before feeding it through the network.
 Set this number lower to scale down the image and increase the speed when feeding through the network at the cost of accuracy.
-* **reverse** - If the input image should be reversed horizontally.
-Defaults to false.
-This is useful for video elements where the input image is usually reversed.
+* **flipHorizontal** - Defaults to false.
+If the poses should be flipped/mirrored  horizontally.
+This should be set to true for videos where the video is by default flipped horizontally (i.e. a webcam), and you want the poses to be returned in the proper orientation.
 * **outputStride** - the desired stride for the outputs when feeding the image through the model.
 Must be 32, 16, 8.
 Defaults to 16.
 The higher the number, the faster the performance but slower the accuracy, and visa versa.

 #### Returns